lennartcl/jsonm/README.md

 jsonm
 =====

+_"Listen very carefully, I shall say 'zis only once!"_

-jsonm is a performant, safe way to compress JSON messages, in similar vein to [jsonh](https://github.com/WebReflection/JSONH) and [jsonc](https://github.com/tcorral/JSONC). jsonm makes messages up to several orders of magnitude smaller by eliminating common property names and values, and using memoization.
+jsonm is a performant, safe way to compress JSON messages, in similar vein to [jsonh](https://github.com/WebReflection/JSONH) and [jsonc](https://github.com/tcorral/JSONC). jsonm makes messages up to several orders of magnitude smaller by getting rid of repeated names and values.

 ## Examples